Andy-t-bennett/gala/ReadMe.md

 - limited scope: only lives during function
 - limited size: stack overflow if too big
-- 1 allocation per function, must be deallocated at the end Heap
+- 1 allocation per function, must be deallocated at the end
+- In arm, stack is set by subtracting, going down
+Heap
 - flixible size: allocated at runtime
 - ling lived: exists until you free it